varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/lattice-eq-price.md

-# Discrete Lattice Models of Equity Pricing
+# Lattice Models of Equity Pricing
 Fill me in